Write It Right: Documentation and authorization requirements for automotive repair dealers

 • All estimates, including all records, such as emails or texts, created to obtain the customer’s authorization (BPC § 9884.11, CCR § 3358(b))

-• All work orders, including all records supplementing the work order created to obtain additional authorization from the customer (BPC § 9884.11, CCR § 3358(c))
+• All work orders, including all records supplementing the work order created to obtain additional authorization from the customer for any additional repairs estimated.
+(BPC § 9884.11, CCR § 3358(c))

 If storing items electronically, remember to scan all documents that include a customer’s signature.